 Award-winning Site Manager ‘seals’ success at Westfield Gardens

-In early October, David McClure, Senior Site Manager, once again scooped a Seal of Excellence Award in the latest annual NHBC Pride in the Job awards in Glasgow.
+In October 2019, David McClure, Senior Site Manager, once again scooped a Seal of Excellence Award in the latest annual NHBC Pride in the Job awards in Glasgow.
 This award positions him within the top 12 site managers in Scotland, recognising his exceptionally high standards for the second year in a row at Westfield Gardens, Maidenhill.

 This year’s Seal of Excellence and Pride in the Job awards follow many NHBC accolades over the years since David’s first Pride in the Job Award in 2011 and a ‘Seal of Excellence’ top ten ranking in that year too.